ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 ## Issues/TODO

-- Pulse Grenade causes console log spam, magnetism may be broken or undertuned.
-- Fudge Dice needs an indicator buff.
-- Taunt and Float debuffs need custom icons.
+- Taunt debuff needs custom icons and a target indicator.
 - ItemDisplayRule incompleteness:
 	- A few TkSat items have absent or incomplete ItemDisplayRules.
 	- Non-Survivor vanilla characters have no display rules for TkSat items.